ngiangre/ngiangre.github.io/content/cv/Nicholas_Giangreco_CV.md

      - Develop and maintain 6+ software packages and pipelines for team of clinical biomarker data analysts.
      - Deliver automated project management and portfolio reports to senior leadership.
      - Mentor interns and data scientists to develop reproducible data analyses and web apps.
+     - Analyze clinical and biomarker data in rare disease and drug trials

 2016 - 2021
 :    **Systems biologist** [(Columbia University)](https://systemsbiology.columbia.edu/people/nicholas-giangreco); New York, NY